FernandoCondino/dbpedia_predictions/README.md

       - Greater than 0.5: <b>4.63%</b>
       - Greater than 0.25: <b>19.35%</b>
       - Greater than 0.1: <b>48.87%</b>
-  - I Split the target in 8 sensible bins and I got a <b>Quadratic Kappa score of 0.93 </b>.
+  - I also split the target in 8 sensible bins and I got a <b>Quadratic Kappa score of 0.93 </b>.
 As you'll see, most of the corner values in the confusion matrix are 0, which means the model doesn't make big mistakes (ie: saying one city has 2500 people when it has 50,000)

 * **Preprocessing**: (A more detailed explanation can be found on [preprocessing.ipynb](preprocessing.ipynb) and preprocessing.py)
     * We have 4 files to merge: